polkadot-js/docs/docs/extension/FAQ.md

 To add a new language, you can submit a PR to the [extension's repository](https://github.com/polkadot-js/extension).
 Start by creating a new directory in `extension/packages/extension/public/locales/` named after the language code you wish to add (e.g "es", for spanish).
-Copy the file `translation.json` [from the english directory](https://github.com/polkadot-js/extension/blob/master/packages/extension/public/locales/en/translation.json) to the newly created directory and fill in the blanks.
+Copy the file [translation.json](cci:7://file:///Users/luke/code/clones/github/ltfschoen/extension/packages/extension/public/locales/bn/translation.json:0:0-0:0) [from the english directory](https://github.com/polkadot-js/extension/blob/master/packages/extension/public/locales/en/translation.json) to the newly created directory and fill in the blanks.
 Take a look at the other translation files to see how it works.
 Finally, add the new language in the selection menu by adding its name and code to the array returned by the [getLanguageOptions](https://github.com/polkadot-js/extension/blob/master/packages/extension-ui/src/util/getLanguageOptions.ts#L12-L27).
 Once your PR is submitted and approved, the new language will be available in the next release of the extension.

+## Why can't I authorize any more accounts to connect to dApps and its generating "Resource::kQuotaBytes quota exceeded" errors.
+The extension stores authorization data in Chrome's local storage, which has size limitations.
+If your total authorizations count across all dApps exceeds the storage quota limit (~287) then you might reach the storage quota limit.

+When this happens, you'll see the error message "Resource::kQuotaBytes quota exceeded" in the Chrome developer console of the window entitled "Account connection request" and when you try to click the button labelled `Connect <amount of accounts> account(s)` you won't be able to authorize additional accounts.

+**Current workaround:** Revoke access permissions for at least one dApp for one or more accounts to free up storage space.
+This will allow you to add new authorizations for the same or different accounts/dApps.

+**Note:** Future versions of the extension may address this issue by implementing a chunking mechanism as mentioned [here](https://github.com/polkadot-js/extension/pull/1564#issuecomment-3010599765) that processes authorizations in smaller batches, preventing quota errors while ensuring all authorized accounts are properly displayed in the UI.

 ## I want to send funds directly from the extension.
 The extension is not meant to be a full wallet replacement.
 It tries to focus on pure account management